 But I’m also excited that you can use buttermilk for cheese making, which is a course I’m creating for all the members of the Pioneering Today Academy.
 If you’re not yet a member, we’d love to have you come join us!
 Or, if enrollment isn’t currently open, you can sign up to get on the waitlist and we’ll email you when enrollment is open.

-Some other recipes to use up your precious cultured buttermilk are these delicious buttermilk fried chicken strips, diy pantry mixes, 1950's vintage dinner rolls, or these peach buttermilk muffins!
+Some other recipes to use up your precious cultured buttermilk are these delicious buttermilk fried chicken strips, homemade buttermilk ranch dressing, diy pantry mixes, 1950’s vintage dinner rolls, or these peach buttermilk muffins!
 When buttermilk is involved, how can you go wrong?

 Did you make this recipe?
 If so, I’d love for you to rate this recipe on the recipe card below.
 Also, I’d love to see how you’re using your buttermilk, so tag me on social media @melissaknorris.